Car Maintenance Supplies

 How To Make Your Own Emergency Car Kit

-I’m updating this emergency car kit post today because I know people either need to see it for the first time or be reminded to make one.
-We can all picture what might happen to families if they are directed to evacuate their homes during a hurricane or other emergency.
+I’m updating this emergency car kit post today because I know people need to see it for the first time or be reminded to make one.
+We can all picture what might happen to families if they’re directed to evacuate their homes during a hurricane or other emergency.

-They find they’re at the mercy of circumstances where an emergency roadside kit would come in handy.
-It doesn’t have to be a car breakdown from things like a flat tire, it could just be road closures due to blockage or challenges on the road up ahead.
+They find themselves at the mercy of circumstances where an emergency roadside kit would come in handy.
+It doesn’t have to be a car breakdown caused by a flat tire; it could just be road closures due to blockages from a flood or other challenges on the road up ahead.

-One of the challenges is figuring out how much to include in your roadside emergency kit based on vehicle type and storage space, family size, how far you might be traveling, etc. This post lists a whole bunch of useful items and you need to set your own personal priorities.
+One of the challenges is figuring out how much to include in your roadside emergency kit based on vehicle type and storage space, family size, how far you might be traveling, etc. This post lists many valuable items, and you must set your own priorities.

 How To Make Your Own Emergency Car Kit

-If you don’t have roadside assistance coverage through your car insurance coverage, you may want to consider coverage through the American Automobile Association (AAA).
+If you don’t have roadside assistance coverage through your car insurance, you may want to consider coverage through the American Automobile Association (AAA).

 Why to Make Your Own Emergency Car Kit